aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/doc/core-interfaces-BETA.md

       # Speed | Optional
       speed: < speed | auto speed | forced speed >

       # IP Pool defined under p2p_links_ip_pools.
-A /31 will be taken from the pool per P2P link | Optional (Requires ip_pool or subnet or ip)
+A /31 will be taken from the pool per P2P link | Optional
       ip_pool: < p2p_pool_name >

-      # Subnet used on this P2P link | Optional (Requires ip_pool or subnet or ip)
+      # Subnet used on this P2P link | Optional
       subnet: < IPv4_address/Mask >

-      # Specific IP addresses used on this P2P link | Optional (Requires ip_pool or subnet or ip)
+      # Specific IP addresses used on this P2P link | Optional
       ip: [ < node_a IPv4_address/Mask >, < node_b IPv4_address/Mask > ]

       # Allows turning on ipv6 for the link or profile | Optional